1kx-network/zksafe/README.md

 ```

 One can add the zkSafe module to any existing Safe thus enabling the option of zk singing.
-zkSafe is deployed deterministically to the following address:

-0xed1Ae0946bfB84253561fB1a05fEeD120A8cD2Eb

 #### Manually adding zkSafe